Empire of Charles V: Schmalkaldic war

 In 1545, the long-awaited ecumenical council was opened by Pope Paul III in the city of Trent, located in Italy but close to Germany.
-This event, combined with the Burgundian unification of the Low Countries, solemnly declared by the Emperor in Brussels, and with the discovery of the largest American silver mines in Potosí by the Spaniards, meant that Charles V was at the zenith of his power.
-The Emperor and the catholic League of Nuremberg (formed in 1538) supported the Tridentine summit, but the Protestant Schmalkaldic League refused to recognize the council's validity, arguing that its location and composition were favorable to the Pope, and occupied certain territories of Catholic princes.
+This event, combined with the unification of the Low Countries, solemnly declared by the Emperor in Brussels, and with the discovery of the largest American silver mines in Potosí by the Spaniards, meant that Charles V was at the zenith of his power.
+The Emperor and the Catholic League of Nuremberg (formed in 1538) supported the Tridentine summit, but the Protestant Schmalkaldic League refused to recognize the council's validity, arguing that its location and composition were favorable to the Pope, and occupied certain territories of Catholic princes.
 At a Diet in Worms, the Protestant princes accused the Emperor of betrayal and even questioned his legitimacy to rule.
 Their propaganda now described him simply as "Charles of Ghent, so-called Emperor of Germany".

 Charles V, "having resolved to remain at all costs Emperor of Germany", as he recalled in his autobiography, outlawed the Schmalkaldic League and opened hostilities against it in 1546 (the year of Luther's death).
 Papal troops under the command of Ottavio Farnese, sent by Paul III "to avenge the sack of Rome", joined the Emperor.
 The Catholic forces successfully defeated the League's troops.
-The Emperor, co-ordinating the German regiments of Maurice, Duke of Saxony and the Spanish forces of the Duke of Alba, ultimately captured the two leading Protestant princes, John Frederick, Elector of Saxony and Philip of Hesse, at the Battle of Mühlberg (1547).
+The Emperor, co-ordinating the German regiments of Maurice, Duke of Saxony and the Spanish forces of Fernando Álvarez de Toledo, 3rd Duke of Alba, ultimately captured the two leading Protestant princes, John Frederick, Elector of Saxony and Philip I of Hesse, at the Battle of Mühlberg (1547).
 Charles's decision to imprison them in Brussels exacerbated religious tensions, but effectively ended the civil war.